yenla9/LookforSupTran/README.md

 This graph shows a few spikes for Cardholder 18 compared to Cardholder 2.
 It requires validation with Cardholder 18.
 ![Comparison chart](https://github.com/yenla9/LookforSupTran/blob/main/2_18.GIF)

 This graph shows 9 anomalies for Cardholder 25.
-It requires validation with the cardholder.
+It requires validation with Cardholder 25.
 ![Transactions](https://github.com/yenla9/LookforSupTran/blob/main/outliers%2025.GIF)